-Make sure there are no other immobilizer keys close to the main switch, and do not keep more than one immobilizer key on the same key ring!
-Immobilizer system keys may cause signal interference, which may prevent the engine from starting.

-- 2. If the engine starts, turn it off and try starting the engine with the standard keys. - 3.
-If one or both of the standard keys do not start the engine, take the vehicle, the code re-registering key and both standard keys to a Yamaha dealer and have the standard keys re-registered.
+- Make sure there are no other immobilizer keys close to the main switch.
+Other immobilizer system keys may cause interference and prevent the engine from starting. - 2.
+Use the code re-registering key to start the engine. - 3.
+If the engine starts, turn it off and try starting the engine with the standard keys. - If one or both of the standard keys do not start the engine, take the vehicle along with all three keys to a Yamaha dealer to have them reregistered.